-A Material Balance Area is...

-"an area in or outside of a facility such that:

-- (a) The quantity of nuclear material in each transfer into or out of each 'material balance area' can be determined; and - (b) The physical inventory of nuclear material in each 'material balance area' can be determined when necessary, in accordance with specified procedures, in order that the material balance for Agency safeguards purposes can be established."
+- A Material Balance Area (MBA) is "an area in or outside of a facility such that: - (a) The quantity of nuclear material in each transfer into or out of each 'material balance area' can be determined; and - (b) The physical inventory of nuclear material in each 'material balance area' can be determined when necessary, in accordance with specified procedures, in order that the material balance for Agency safeguards purposes can be established." - A Key Measurement Point (KMP) is... - "...a location where nuclear material appears in such a form that it may be measured to determine material flow or inventory.
+KMPs thus include, but are not limited to, the input and outputs (including measured discards) and storages in MBAs."

-Design information is crucial in selecting MBAs
+Design information is crucial in selecting MBAs and KMPs